jlan84/sql-assignment/pair.md

     ```
     Use `\q` to quit `psql`.

-2. You can load the sql dump with this command on the commandline:
+2. You can load the sql dump with this command on the command line:

     ```shell
     psql -U postgres socialmedia < data/socialmedia.sql